-The project corridor is located in the Horse Cave and Glasgow North Quadrangles of Kentucky.
+The project study area is located on the Glasgow North, Glasgow South, Temple Hill, and the Hiseville Quadrangles of Kentucky.
 Subsurface conditions are characteristic of Upper and Lower Mississippian age bedrock, which typically consists of cyclic sequences of sandstones, limestone, shale, and siltstone.
 Generally, this area is known for its karst landscape; characterized by gently rolling hills, red clay soils and numerous sinkholes and depressions.
 The limestone bedrock, which lies below the ground surface in the study area, is highly soluble and prone to dissolution and the resulting development of karst features such as sinkholes, caves, springs and disappearing streams.
 Also, there are productive oil and gas fields in the vicinity of the corridor.

-Surface drainage in the corridor is directed towards named and unnamed tributaries of Beaver Creek along the southern portion of the alignment.
+Surface drainage in the corridor is directed towards named and unnamed tributaries of Beaver Creek, South Fork and Boyds Creek, which ultimately drain to Barren River Lake.
 Underground drainage is a function of surface and groundwater flows that are controlled by the nature of these rocks and the associated surface features.
 Slopes generally control the runoff from precipitation and stream drainage, with ridgelines forming drainage boundaries.
 Underground water in most watersheds and drainage basins tend to follow the topography of the area.
 In areas containing soluble limestone or karst regions, the underground drainage may differ from the boundary of its surface watershed.